conestack/plumber/README.rst

 The plumber gathers instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A plumbing declaration provides a list of behaviors via the ``__plumbing__`` attribute.
+A plumbing declaration provides a list of behaviors via the ``plumbing`` decorator.
 Behaviors provide instructions to be applied in two stages:

 stage1
   - extension via ``default``, ``override`` and ``finalize``, the result of this